 Ghosts of The Pfister Hotel

-The famed Pfister Hotel is one of the most haunted hotels in America, and arguably the world.
+The famed Pfister Hotel is one of the most haunted hotels in the country, and arguably the world.
 It is a historical landmark in Milwaukee which is the home of professional baseball and basketball teams whenever they are in town.
 Major league baseball players have reported a wide range of paranormal activity when they stayed in the hotel.
 Some of the things they reported are electrical anomalies, object manipulations and apparitions.

 Adrian Beltre, a player for the L.S.
 Dodgers, has said in Sports Illustrated that he heard knocking on the hallway and on his door.
 He went out to investigate but found no one.
 Later, he saw the air conditioning and the televisions switch on and off by themselves.
 When he was sleeping, he was awakened by pounding noises from behind his headboard.
 He was so scared that he took a bat with him to bed for protection.
 He was only able to sleep for two hours during his three-night stay.